You are listening to the Sean Hannity Radio Show Podcast.

 We knew what Flynn said was not the truth.

-Well, the only reason that they knew what Flynn said as Sally Yates is saying today wasn't the truth is because he was unmasked.
+Well, the only reason that they knew what Flynn said, as Sally Yates is saying today, wasn't the truth, is because he was unmasked.

-Now you gotta understand is it in the case of Flynn, they didn't have a subpoena.
+Now, you've got to understand, in the case of Flynn, they didn't have a subpoena.

 They didn't have a wiretap.